 After the devastation and floods that the storm brought to New Orleans, volunteers from all over the United States rushed to aid in the recovery of the Crescent City.
 Before government funds were accessible, several grassroots organizations sprang to life putting volunteers into action and assisting homeowners with the rebuilding process.
 SStS students will experience the community’s grassroots efforts to rebuild by working with one of these organizations, Common Ground Relief, which empowers residents to facilitate their own recovery by supporting projects ranging from neighborhood revitalization and rehabilitation to wetlands restoration and community gardening.
 They hope these programs will help restore viable neighborhoods and improve the quality of life for residents.

 While in New Orleans, the SStS group will work on ecological projects in the wetlands intended to lessen the potential impact of future hurricanes and potentially in areas of the city that have yet to fully recover.
 Students will have a chance to experience the Lower 9th Ward, where much of Katrina’s devastation is still clearly visible today.
 Additionally, throughout the course, participants will explore the city of New Orleans.
 After hearing the music that fills this city, they will learn about the history of jazz while visiting the French Quarter.
 Another highlight is a swamp tour that will provide the students with a firsthand perspective on life in rural Louisiana and its unique traditions.
 Time will also be spent with local residents, hearing their powerful accounts of how Katrina directly affected their lives.
-Throughout the program, students will experience the unique food, music, and culture of New Orleans, help the community to rebuild and revitalize, and learn invaluable lessons about global citizenship.
+Throughout the program, students will experience the unique food, music, and culture of New Orleans, help the community to rebuild and revitalize, and learn invaluable lessons about ethical leadership.

 A couple of the days will likely be spent planting native species in the wetlands surrounding New Orleans in order to help restore this shrinking eco-system.
 Other days will be spent working at the nurseries where these plants are grown or supporting the work of other non-profits in the Lower 9th Ward.